 SEP Plans Can Help Business Owners Boost Retirement Savings

-If you’re self-employed and looking for a simple and efficient way to save for retirement, consider a SEP (Simplified Employee Pension) plan, suggests Texas certified public accountants.
-SEPs are a great way to save for retirement, especially if you don’t have employees working for you.
+If you’re self-employed and looking for a simple and efficient way to save for retirement, consider a Simplified Employee Pension (SEP) plan.

 Anyone with self-employment income can establish a SEP, even if already covered by a retirement plan at a full-time job.
 This includes sole proprietors, partners in a partnership for which a plan is established, and small business owners.

 Contributions to SEPs are tax deductible and grow tax-deferred.
 In addition to the tax deduction for your contribution, which lowers your tax bill, you benefit from the tax-deferred status of the investment earnings within your SEP.
 Those earnings continue to grow tax-deferred until withdrawn, generally at retirement, when your distributions are taxed as ordinary income.

 SEPs are flexible

 A SEP does not require mandatory annual contributions, so in a year when business has been slow, you can contribute a lower percentage or none at all.
 And unlike traditional IRAs, you can continue to contribute to a SEP after you reach age 70½, as long as you still have earned income.